imTHAI/docker-youtube-dl/README.md

 ## youtube-dl in a docker container

-youtube-dl package is available in alpine repositories so this dockerfile just install it through the Alpine's package manager which install all the necessary libraries ( x264, x265, ffmpeg, mp3, python3 ,etc...)
+youtube-dl package is available in alpine repositories so this dockerfile just install it using the Alpine's package manager which install all the necessary libraries ( x264, x265, ffmpeg, mp3, python3 ,etc...)

 # How to:
 1. Choose where u want the video to be downloaded.